GoodSync Connect Manual

 ReportFreeSpaceBelowPct = 10

-Report low disk space by Email to SMTP server, if free disk space on server falls below this many percent.
+Report low disk space by Email to the SMTP server if free disk space on the Server falls below this many percent.

 PreventSleep = No